awesto/django-shop/docs/getting-started.rst

 	    'polymorphic', # We need polymorphic installed for the shop 'south',
 	    'shop', # The django SHOP application
-	    'myshop', # the project we just created
+            'shop.addressmodel', # The default Address and country models 'myshop', # the project we just created
 	]